Song of Ascents: Western Christianity

-The Western Daily Office was strongly influenced by the Rule of St. Benedict, where these psalms are assigned to Terce, Sext and None on weekdays.
+The Western Daily Office was strongly influenced by the Rule of Saint Benedict, where these psalms are assigned to Terce, Sext and Nones on weekdays.
 Over the centuries, however, various schedules have been used for reciting the psalms.
 Among the laity, the devotion of the Fifteen Psalms was adopted within primer prayer books.

-In the arrangement used in the Roman Rite until 1911, Psalms 119-132 are said at Vespers, from Monday to Thursday, and Psalm 133 was one of the four Psalms said every day at Compline.
+In the arrangement used in the Roman Rite until 1911, Psalms 119–132 are said at Vespers, from Monday to Thursday, and Psalm 133 was one of the four Psalms said every day at Compline.
 After the reform by Pope Pius X in 1911, and continuing in the later reform by Pope John XXIII in 1960, these psalms remained at Vespers, but not always on the same day as previously.
 Psalm 133 was said at Compline only on Sundays and major feasts.
 The 1960 reform is still in use as the Extraordinary Form of the Roman Rite.

 In the modern Liturgy of the Hours of the Catholic Church, the Gradual Psalms are used in several ways: